 Note: To be an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."
+If you Outpatient observation cost sharing is explained in Outpatient Hospital Observation.

-If you are not sure if you are an inpatient or an outpatient, you should ask the hospital staff.
+are not sure if you are an inpatient or an outpatient, you should ask the hospital staff.